Haley O'Brien NavaEnrollment Services Specialist

 “My hope is that students leave with a core skill set and competency that allows them enter the role as an avalanche professional,” says Brian, “and can easily accept and Incorporate training and mentorship.”

 Chris taught as an adjunct professor for CMC from 2014 to 2017, and assumed the role of Paramedic Coordinator in December, 2017.
 Some of the previous courses he taught include phlebotomy, anatomy and physiology, basic arrhythmia interpretation, EMT basic, intravenous therapy and paramedic lab.

-Prior to his position at CMC, Chris worked as a clinical exercise physiologist for the Vail Valley Medical Center and Brooks Rehabilitation Hospital in Jacksonville, Florida.
+Prior to his position at CMC, Chris worked as a clinical exercise physiologist for the Vail Health and Brooks Rehabilitation Hospital in Jacksonville, Florida.
 Experience as a clinical exercise physiologist included treatment and rehabilitation for patients recovering from heart attack, stroke, cancer, traumatic brain injury, burns, spinal cord injury, hip fracture, single and double leg amputations, and other miscellaneous ailments.